CRDI is coordinating expertise across our partner academic institutions and beyond to develop and deliver resources for research training.

 EU Regulation of Medical Devices

-In partnership with CÚRAM Centre for Research in Medical Devices
+In partnership with CÚRAM, SFI Research Centre for Medical Devices

 Case Studies in Drug Discovery & Development